CSC 335 Operating Systems

 so you'll spend a lot of your time on programming projects.
 You will

-be writing code in Java but also in C.
+be writing code in Java.

 Prerequisites